docsifyjs/docsify/docs/vue.md

 ## Technical Notes

 - Docsify processes Vue content in the following order:
-  1. Markdown `<script>`
+  1. Execute markdown `<script>`
+  1. Register `vueComponents`
-  1. `vueMounts`
+  1. Mount DOM elements via `vueMounts`
-  1. `vueGlobalOptions`
+  1. Process unmounted Vue content using `vueGlobalOptions`
 - Docsify will not mount an existing Vue instance or an element that contains an existing Vue instance.
 - Docsify will automatically destroy/unmount all Vue instances it creates before new page content is loaded.
-- When processing `vueGlobalOptions`, docsify parses each root element of the main content area and mounts the element if Vue content is detected.
+- When processing `vueGlobalOptions`, docsify parses the child elements within the main content area (`#main`) and mounts the element if it contains Vue content.
 Docsify does not parse each individual node within the main content area.
 - When processing `vueGlobalOptions`, docsify will only detect the full `v-` attribute syntax (e.g `v-bind:href` or `v-on:click`).
 For performance reasons, detection of Vue's [shorthand](https://vuejs.org/v2/guide/syntax.html#Shorthands) attribute syntax (e.g. `:href`or `@click`) is not supported.
+Shorthand syntax is supported when explicitly mounting Vue content via `vueComponents`, `vueMounts`, or a markdown `<script>`.